Sexual Assault Treatment Center with Aurora Hospital comes to Country Thunder to spread awareness

-For the past five years the sexual assault treatment center from Aurora Hospital has had a booth at Country Thunder in an attempt to educate the attendants about sexual and domestic assault and to prevent it altogether.
+TWIN LAKES — For the past five years the Sexual Assault Treatment Center from Aurora Hospital has had a booth at Country Thunder in an attempt to educate those attending the music festival about sexual and domestic assault and to prevent it altogether.

-Dawn Sturt, sexual assault nurse, said as long as their booth has been present at the music festival, there haven't been any sexual assaults that she knows of.
+Dawn Sturt, a sexual assault nurse, said as well as she’s aware as long as their booth has been present at the music festival, there haven’t been any sexual assaults during the event/

 “We’re trying to keep it at zero as much as possible, but also educating people on the topic,” Sturt said.

-Before they came, Sturt said there were around two to three sexual assaults at Country Thunder every year.
+Before they came, Sturt said there seemed to be an average of around two to three sexual assaults at Country Thunder every year.

 Sturt said their pledge is “it’s on us.”
 She said it’s their mission to educate as many people as they can in hopes that they’ll go on to be advocates for sexual assault awareness.